nem0/LumixEngine/code_rules.md

 General Rules
 --------------------------------------------

+* write for readers - code is read and debugged many more times it is changed
 * any block of code should not be longer than one page (about 40 lines), except namespaces and classes

 ---